Gautam Buddha, a founder of Buddhism,

 And here is one more Buddha that I have, a brass Buddha head that I often use to create flatlays.

-Here is one more flatlay, a simple one with minimum objects.
+Here is one more flat lay, a simple one with minimum objects.
 Natural light is making all the difference here.

 Change The Look And Change The Spot:

 Sometimes moving some stuff around can totally shift the energy in your house.
-If the Buddha figure was in living room earlier then try to change the spot and move it to foyer or garden or any other place to completely change the look and feel.
+If the Buddha figure was in the living room earlier then try to change the spot and move it to the foyer or garden or any other place to completely change the look and feel.

-The resin Buddha in below image is again a gift from my younger sister.
+The resin Buddha in the below image is again a gift from my younger sister.
 For the first few months, I kept it in my living room and when I wanted to see some change, I shifted this Buddha to beautify my garden.

 When changing the spot doesn’t work anymore, it’s time to change the look of the Buddha Statue.
-The Buddha statue below is the same resin Buddha you have seen in above picture.
+The Buddha statue below is the same resin Buddha you have seen in the above picture.
 I transformed it and gave it a completely new look.
-Now it has taken the centre stage in my living room again.
+Now it has taken centre stage in my living room again.